mauriziopinto/ai_powered_synth_data_gen_and_test_automation/README.md

 # Synthetic Data Generator with MCP Distribution

-An intelligent, agent-based system that orchestrates a complete end-to-end testing workflow from production data ingestion through test execution and reporting.
-Features advanced AI-powered data distribution using AWS Bedrock Strands and Model Context Protocol (MCP).
+An agent-based system that orchestrates a complete end-to-end testing workflow from production data ingestion through test execution and reporting.

 ## Workflow Overview